hanielwang/TVNet/README.md

     		└── features_test.npy

 ### Feature for ActivityNet 1.3
-You can download the feature on ActivityNet 1.3 at here [GooogleDrive]().
+You can download the feature on ActivityNet 1.3 at here [GoogleCloud](https://drive.google.com/file/d/1ISemndlSDS2FtqQOKL0t3Cjj9yk2yznF/view?usp=sharing).
-Place it into a folder named activitynet_feature_cuhk inside ./data.
+Please put csv_mean_100 directory into ./data/activitynet_feature_cuhk/
 If everything goes well, you can get the folder architecture of ./data like this:

     data